- Cystitis – Inflammation of the urinary bladder, seen more frequently in females, although males can be affected too.

 If your cat has been given a clean bill of health, you will need to determine what is causing him to avoid the litter tray.
 Some questions you should ask include:

-Does your cat always urinate outside the tray or is it just from time to time?A very common cause of inappropriate urination is a dirty litter tray.
-If it’s not clean enough, he will find an alternate spot to urinate.
+Does your cat always urinate outside the tray or is it just from time to time?Dirty litter trays are a common cause of litter tray refusal.
+If it’s not clean enough, a cat will find an alternate spot to urinate.
 Ideally, solids should be removed from the tray morning and night, and the tray should be thoroughly emptied, disinfected and have fresh litter once or twice a week.

 How many litter trays do you have?

-It is recommended that you have a minimum of one litter tray per cat.
-If too many cats are sharing a litter tray, you may find they start finding alternate places to go to the toilet.
+Have a minimum of one litter tray per cat.
+If too many cats are sharing a litter tray, you may find they start finding other places to go to the toilet.

 How many cats do you have?